 Employees in physical offices often get to enjoy their favorite nearby restaurants together at lunch.
 They get to try the new coffee spot down the street.
 But you can eat together remotely, too.

 Once a month, invite your team to order whatever lunch they want.
 Then, get everyone on a call and have some candid conversations over Google Hangouts or Zoom.
 You can talk about your week, the last trip you took, or your plans for the coming weekend.

 The team at Hotjar hold coffee and learn sessions.
 It's an excellent opportunity to bond and even do some professional development.

 Getting Your Team Aligned, Engaged, And Excited

 For remote teams, building a great company culture is something to always work toward.
-Aside from these remote employee engagement activities, there's also technology coming to help.
-This innovate tech will make it much easier (and more fun) to get everyone creative and connected.
+Aside from these remote employee engagement activities, there's also technology that can help organize your team.